Quiz: Other quizzes

 Additionally, a personality quiz may be a series of multiple-choice questions about the respondent without right or wrong answers.
 The responses to these questions are tallied according to a key, and the result purports to reveal some quality of the respondent.
 This kind of "quiz" was originally popularized by women's magazines such as Cosmopolitan.
 They have since become common on the Internet, where the result page typically includes code which can be added to a blog entry to publicize the result.
 These postings are common on many sites like LiveJournal.

 The results of online quizzes are generally to be taken lightly, as they do not often reflect the true personality or relationship.
 They are also rarely psychometrically valid.
-However, they may occasion reflection on the subject of the quiz and provide a springboard for a person to explore his or her emotions, beliefs, actions or to put some already acquired knowledge to the test.
+However, they may occasion reflection on the subject of the quiz and provide a springboard for a person to explore their emotions, beliefs, actions or to put some already acquired knowledge to the test.